JuliaPhysics/Measurements.jl/README.md

 Introduction
 ------------

-This package allows you to perform calculations involving numbers with uncertainties and easily get the uncertainty according to [linear error propagation theory](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).
+This package allows you to define numbers with uncertainties and perform calculations involving them easily getting the uncertainty of the result according to
+[linear error propagation theory](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).

 ### Features List ###

-* Support for most of mathematical operations available in Julia involving real numbers with uncertainties.
-All existing functions that accept `AbstractFloat` arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
-This greatly expands the power of `Measurements.jl` with no to little overhead for the users
+* Support for most of mathematical operations available in Julia involving real and complex numbers with uncertainties.
+All existing functions that accept `AbstractFloat` (and `Complex{AbstractFloat}`) arguments and internally use already supported functions can in turn perform calculations involving numbers with uncertainties without being redefined.
+This greatly expands the power of `Measurements.jl` without effort for the users
+* Support for correlation between variables, so `x-x == zero(x)`, `x*x == x^2`,
+  `tan(x) == sin(x)/cos(x)`, etc...
 * Support for
   [arbitrary precision](http://docs.julialang.org/en/stable/manual/integers-and-floating-point-numbers/#arbitrary-precision-arithmetic)
   numbers with uncertainties (though this may not be very useful for quantities that are intrinsically imprecise)
-* Support for complex numbers with uncertainties
-* Support for correlation between variables, so `x-x == zero(x)`, `x*x == x^2`,
-  `tan(x) == sin(x)/cos(x)`, etc...
 * Propagate uncertainty for any real function of one real argument (even functions based on
   [C/Fortran calls](http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/)),
-  using new `@uncertain`
+  using `@uncertain`
   [macro](http://docs.julialang.org/en/stable/manual/metaprogramming/)
 * Functions to calculate
   [standard score](https://en.wikipedia.org/wiki/Standard_score) and